SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 * Electrum: Magically forged alloy.
 Green-gold.
 Enhanced vs. demons.
 * Meteor Ore: Rare star metal.
 Multi-hued.
 Enhanced vs. dragons.

-## Scars
+**Scars**

 When an attack reduces a PC's HP to exactly 0, they are uniquely impacted.
 Look up the result on the table below based on the total damage taken:

-1. Lasting Scar: Roll 1d6 &#124; 1: Neck, 2: Hands, 3: Eye, 4: Chest,
+1. **Lasting Scar:** Roll 1d6 (1: Neck, 2: Hands, 3: Eye, 4: Chest,
-5: Legs, 6: Ear.
+5: Legs, 6: Ear).
 Roll 1d6.
 If the total is higher than your max HP, take the new result.
-2. Rattling Blow: You’re disoriented and shaken.
+2. **Rattling Blow:** You’re disoriented and shaken.
 Describe how you refocus.
 Roll 1d6.
 If the total is higher than your max HP, take the new result.
-3. Walloped: You’re sent flying and land flat on your face, winded.
+3. **Walloped:** You’re sent flying and land flat on your face, winded.
 You are deprived until you rest for a few hours.
 Then, roll 1d6.
 Add that amount to your max HP.
-4. Broken Limb: Roll 1d6 &#124; 1-2: Leg, 3-4: Arm, 5: Rib, 6: Skull.
+4. **Broken Limb:** Roll 1d6 (1-2: Leg, 3-4: Arm, 5: Rib, 6: Skull).
 Once mended, roll 2d6.
 If the total is higher than your max HP, take the new result.
-5. Diseased: You’re afflicted with a gross, uncomfortable infection.
+5. **Diseased:** You’re afflicted with a gross, uncomfortable infection.
 When you get over it, roll 2d6.
 If the total is higher than your max HP, take the new result.
-6. Reorienting Head Wound: Roll 1d6 &#124; 1-2: STR, 3-4: DEX, 5-6:
+6. **Reorienting Head Wound:** Roll 1d6 (1-2: STR, 3-4: DEX, 5-6: WIL).
-WIL.
 Roll 3d6.
 If the total is higher than your current ability score, take the new result.
-7. Hamstrung: You can barely move until you get serious help and rest.
+7. **Hamstrung:** You can barely move until you get serious help and rest.
 After recovery, roll 3d6.
 If the total is higher than your max DEX, take the new result.
-8. Deafened: You cannot hear anything until you find extraordinary aid.
+8. **Deafened:** You cannot hear anything until you find extraordinary aid.
 Regardless, make a WIL save.
 If you pass, increase your max WIL by 1d4.
-9. Re-brained: Some hidden part of your psyche is knocked loose.
+9. **Re-brained:** Some hidden part of your psyche is knocked loose.
 Roll 3d6.
 If the total is higher than your max WIL, take the new result.
-10. Sundered: An appendage is torn off, crippled or useless.
+10. **Sundered:** An appendage is torn off, crippled or useless.
 The Warden will tell you which.
 Then, make a WIL save.
 If you pass, increase your max WIL by 1d6.
-11. Mortal Wound: You are deprived and out of action.
+11. **Mortal Wound:** You are deprived and out of action.
 You die in one hour unless healed.
 Upon recovery, roll 2d6.
 Take the new result as your max HP.
-12. Doomed: Death seemed ever so close, but somehow you survived.
+12. **Doomed:** Death seemed ever so close, but somehow you survived.
 If your next save against critical damage is a fail, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max HP, take the new result.

 # Leveling Up